napari/napari/docs/source/explanations/rendering.md

 Although showing the user partial data is not ideal, it's vastly better than letting the GUI thread block and napari hang.
 If napari stays responsive the user stays in control.
-The user can sit still and watch the data load in, or they can navigate somewhere else entirely.
+The user can sit still and watch the data load in, or they can navigate somewhere else entirely, they are free to choose.

 Issues that napari has without asynchronous rendering include [#845](https://github.com/napari/napari/issues/845),